Broker Paper Trading

 You could test and perfect your trading skills without losing a dime.

-We, obviously, can't review all the brokerage companies offering free virtual (or paper) trading, so we'll talk about two of them - OptionsHouse and
+We, obviously, can't review all the brokerage companies offering free virtual (paper) trading in a single article.
+Below we'll talk about the two best brokers - OptionsHouse and

 OptionsHouse Virtual Trading

 Opening account with OptionsHouse is free and takes about 10 minutes.
-After it's done, you are getting a $5,000 of virtual money for simulated investing.
 If you decide you are

 ready to trade with real money, OptionsHouse offers very low $4.95 stock/etf commission and $4.95 + $0.50 per contract rate for options traders.